Security Guard Responsibilities

 A Typical Day

 Making use of radio and telephone communications, security officers spend their shifts ready to make a call for assistance in case of a fire or emergency medical issue.
-Any incident that occurs on each work shift is recorded in a log book or printed in a thorough document that highlights their observations and the situations that transpired in their shift.
+Any incident that occurs on each work shift is recorded in a logbook or printed in a thorough document that highlights their observations and the situations that transpired in their shift.
 At specific places, security guards may need to interview witnesses or even testify in a courtroom.

 Even though the profession can certainly be described in basic terms, the size and location of the organization can decide what responsibilities a security officer may be expected to do on a regular basis.
 This assortment of tasks is commonly addressed during guard card training.
 Many shopping centers and theatres recently have chosen to employ a protection team to monitor the parking lots and give protection to customers from theft.
 With a department store, a security officer may aid in apprehending shoplifters and protecting the cash register deposit.

-On the other hand are the security officers trusted with protecting a property.
+On the other hand are the security officers trusted with protecting property.
 These individuals may be needed to monitor closed-circuit television cameras or stroll around the property at nighttime.
-Guards at these areas will need to know all of the frequent guests to the premises and detain illegal violators who do not belong in the area.
+Guards in these areas will need to know all of the frequent guests to the premises and detain illegal violators who do not belong in the area.
 Just like this job, security guards within a medical center or court setting are frequently expected to check out inbound people and stop criminals from entering.
 Using technical devices and metal detectors, all these guards can examine site visitors for explosives and guns.

 Understanding the Job

 Each security guard goes through a time period of security officer training before they are able to begin their very first day at work.
 Many states mandate that security guards be licensed before they begin employment.
-Accreditation entails a criminal background check, in-class training, probable drug testing and an age requirement of 18.
-The guard card training performed within the school room will go over how to tackle crisis situations, property rights and the proper way to maintain custody of a suspect.
+Accreditation entails a criminal background check, in-class training, probable drug testing, and an age requirement of 18.
+The guard card training performed within the school room will go over how to tackle crisis situations, property rights, and the proper way to maintain custody of a suspect.

 In states that don't require such extensive security training procedures, business employers are typically the people to be sure that each security guard is brought up to speed.
-Several firms who hire unarmed guards do not have any precise education prerequisites, although a bachelor's degree or higher can increase the odds of a prospective employee getting the job.
-Armed guards in particular must possess a driver's license and a great work background.
-Since armed guards must possess a gun during the work shift, they must be licensed with the government and receive a special certification.
+Several firms that hire unarmed guards do not have any precise education prerequisites, although a bachelor's degree or higher can increase the odds of a prospective employee getting the job.
+Armed guards in particular must possess a driver's license and great work background.
+Since armed guards must possess a gun during the work shift, they must be licensed with the government and receive special certification.
 Though these opportunities require more responsibility, they will provide a higher level of pay.

 Those who want a job and begin their security guard training can expect to undergo a criminal record background and fingerprint check.
 Job seekers ought to be in good physical shape and have a decent character referral.
 Right after they are on the job, nearly all companies will proceed to give incoming security guards specialized security guard training.
-It might include crisis prevention, communications, first aid and logbook writing.
+It might include crisis prevention, communications, first aid, and logbook writing.